snyk/jobs/Head-of-People-Operations.md

 - Knowledge and experience working with a distributed team
 - Excellent interpersonal skills, including verbal and written communication
 - Assertive and compelling leader, able to influence other opinionated leaders throughout the organisation
+- A good understanding of compensation abd benefits in different roles, and ideally in different countries
 - Be a strong and motivated individual contributor, ready to roll up your sleeves and get work done

 #### Great-to-have